 Mascots and characters

 Perhaps, one of the most efficient ways to apply illustration techniques in design both as a visual and functional element are mascots of different types.
-Mascots are images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via all the application or website.
+Mascots are images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via the entire application or website.

 Mascot as a graphic design object needs great attention as they have to represent the nature of the brand or product.
 Mascot becomes the element of identity and inter-connector between the user and the product.
-In many cases, mascot is the basic element of communication and interaction, therefore in different states it can become the basic way to deliver the message to the user.
+In many cases, the mascot is the basic element of communication and interaction, therefore in different states, it can become the basic way to deliver the message to the user.

 Design version of Saily app mascot

 Obviously, mascots are very helpful in interfaces: they liven up the general process, catch up user’s attention, become the memorable element, create important support for a stylistic concept and make the illusion of direct communication with the user.
-Also, wisely used in illustrations featuring actions or interactions, mascot can become a good way to avoid using too much copy on the screen and in this way save space for other important elements of layout or just more “air” also really needed to create good perception of data on the screen or page.
+Also, wisely used in illustrations featuring actions or interactions, a mascot can become a good way to avoid using too much copy on the screen and in this way save space for other important elements of the layout or just more “air” also really needed to create a good perception of data on the screen or page.

 Tutorials and tool-tips

 One of the good ways to use the illustration in UI is diverse tutorial screens and any kinds of tool-tips.
 In this case, they fully reveal their potential in explanation and clarification.
 The options can be totally diverse from simple icon-like to artistic and sophisticated ones.
 Illustrations of this kind become a good way to boost usability minimizing the necessity of using the copy on the screens.
 They are particularly efficient in apps for kids and youngsters as they usually feel this sort of explanation more user-friendly.